junarwohn/docker_setting/README.md

     ```
 6. You can detach docker container by `Ctrl+p and Ctrl+q`.
 And attach running container by `docker attach your_container_name`

-7. If you share display with docker
+7. If you want to display GUI of docker

     ```
     xhost +local:docker